lowRISC/sonata-system/capability_modification_reference_guide.md

 - [CUnseal](#cunseal)
 ## CAndPerm
 ## CClearTag
-This instruction clears the tag of a capability and there isn't a way of testing the instruction that doesn't clear the tag.
+This instruction clears the tag of a capability.
 ## CIncAddr
 CIncOffset is an alias for this instruction.